 It takes very little effort to change the direction of a motorcycle.

 Motorcycles steer via counter-steering (this behaviour is exhibited above 15 km/h, approximately).
-Counter steering is used by single-track vehicles (bicycle, scooter, motorcycle) to initiate a turn toward a given direction by momentarily steering opposite to that direction.
-This is because to initiate a turn, the rider and motorcycle must lean in the direction of the turn.
-This leaning is caused by steering briefly in the opposite direction.
-Once the required lean is established to sustain the turn, the rider then steers into same direction as the turn to complete the turn.
+To initiate a turn, the rider and motorcycle must lean in the direction of the turn.
+This leaning is caused by turning the handlebars briefly in the opposite direction (counter-steering).
+All single-track vehicles (bicycles, scooters, motorcycles) make use of counter steering.
+Once the required lean is established to sustain the turn, the rider then steers into same direction as the turn.

 NOTE: Please don’t push the handlebars with force.
 Apply very light pressure.

 Take a look at the following videos: